frelon/suse-elemental/docs/configuration-directory.md

 ### Kubernetes Directory

-The `kubernetes` directory enables users to configure custom Helm chart values and/or further extend the Kubernetes cluster with locally define manifests.
+The `kubernetes` directory enables users to configure custom Helm chart values and/or further extend the Kubernetes cluster with locally defined manifests.

 The directory's structure is as follows: